5ahmnm1920-mep3-G3/VRProject-kkoenig/README.md

 ### Project description:
 This little 3D VR (using SteamVR) project demonstrates a environment puzzle game.
-The VR user has to grab the trash and put it into a trashcan, but he mustn't put the natural elements into it, otherwise the score will go down.
+The VR user has to grab the trash and put it into a trashcan, but he mustn't put the natural elements into it, otherwise the score will go down and sooner or later he will die.

 ### Development platform:
 Windows 10,